 Victoria, British Columbia isn't just your typical Pacific Northwest city; it's one of Canada's most dynamic, beautiful, and diverse cities.
 It does have world-class artisan coffee, a healthy modern art culture, and a booming international food scene, yes.
 However, you'll also enjoy incredible urban forests, a breathtaking waterfront view, gorgeous architecture, and several monuments to First Nations people.
 Victoria's unique blend of local charm, amazing natural views, and multicultural influences make it one of Canada's best travel destinations.

-Also known as Dragon Alley, Fan Tan Alley bears the distinction of being Canada's narrowest street.
+Fan Tan Alley bears the distinction of being Canada's narrowest street.
 It's packed full of colorful, distinct vendors and offers a pathway right into Victoria's Chinatown district.
 Chinatown should be on your list, as it's full of charming, family-owned shops and amazing food, courtesy of restaurants like the Forum Chinese Seafood Restaurant.

 Fisherman's Wharf is one must-see destination in Victoria.
 After you've visited the Inner Harbor and the Parliament building, you need to stop by this peculiar piece of Victoria.
 One view that stands out is the floating homes - Fisherman's Wharf is home to dozens of them.
 Once you've seen them, you can head towards the fishing boats and buy the freshest seafood you've ever eaten.
 From the lively harbor and its motley assortment of vessels and the floating homes to whale watching tours, Fisherman's Wharf is an essential destination.